 Hang Vai, which runs off Phung Hung, was traditionally Hanoi’s main textiles street.
-Nowadays its main attractions are twofold: firstly, it’s got a pleasant vibe about it, with few tourists and little traffic but plenty of onstreet action such as sugar cane juice spots, pho restaurants, tea stands and street vendors; secondly, it’s home to bamboo shops, which sit at the junction with Thuoc Bac.
-Perhaps they’re not of interest to many people, but I’ve always found them quite attractive.
+Nowadays its main attractions are twofold: a pleasant vibe, with few tourists and little traffic, but plenty of on-street action such as sugar cane juice spots, pho restaurants, tea stands and street vendors; secondly, it’s home to bamboo shops, which sit at the junction with Thuoc Bac.

 At the western end of the street you’ll find a few pho shops and also places selling mia da (sugar cane juice).
 There’s also a greetings card shop and a pharmacy — both can come in handy.
 At number 9 is One More Time, a tiny bar which is a good place for an afternoon beer stop and is gay-friendly.
 Further along is a bia hoi stall, if that’s more your style.

 Hang Vai turns into Lan Ong, a great street to walk along and certainly worth a visit: it is the home of traditional herbal medicines and stays more true to its history than many of the other 36 streets — with a few modern additions thrown in.